 Lean companies are trying to simplify their information flows by creating a single production planning point and setting up pull loops for information.
 These run upstream in the value stream, that is, always to the previous production point and from that point to the production point before it - all the way to the first production point.

 The illustrations show the different routes for information flows in mass production compared with the simpler flows in Lean production.
 Lean producers, by the way, still provide forecasts because companies and facilities further away from the customer need advance information to plan capacity, schedule their staff, calculate branch times, account for seasonal variations, introduce new models and so on.
 However, the daily flow of production information can be compressed into simple pull loops.

 An example of a current state information flow in mass production:

 An example of a future state information flow at Lean production:

 In mass production: control of product quality by specialized inspectors from outside the production process.

 Lean producers place the responsibility for quality assurance with operators and incorporate means of error-free production into the production process.
 This allows them to detect problems at the source.
-The process is stopped to identify the cause of an error and take corrective action so that defects do not have to be noticed and fixed only during later processes.
+The process is stopped to identify the cause of an error and to take corrective action so that defects do not have to be noticed and repaired only during later processes.

 Giving machines and operators the ability to signal when an abnormal situation occurs and stop work immediately.
 This makes it possible to build quality into any process and separate the tasks of people and machines, allowing for more efficient work.